mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 >
 >Each run must be activated at least 12 hours before the actual send time.
 Otherwise, segmentation may not be completed.

-When you activate a run, several segments are automatically created:
+When you activate a run, several segments are automatically created.

 * If activating the first run of a phase:

-    * A segment is created for the campaign audiences excluded (if any).
+    * A [segment](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/segment-builder.html){target="_blank"} is created for the campaign audiences excluded (if any).
     * Another segment is created for the domain groups excluded (if any).

 * When activating any run:

     * Another segment is created for the last engagement filter.
-    * An audience composition is created corresponding to the audience the campaign will be sent to.
+    * An [audience composition](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/audience-composition.html){target="_blank"} is created corresponding to the audience the campaign will be sent to.

 <!--How do you know when segmentation is complete?
 Is there a way to prevent user from scheduling less than 12 hours before the segmentation job?-->